Disease & Vaccine Information

 • Persons who had received an allogeneic hematopoietic stem cell transplant

-Following FDA approval of the first pneumococcal conjugate vaccine, Prevnar (PCV7), researchers discovered that while the vaccine was effective in reducing the risk of infection caused by the 7 strains found within the vaccine, strains not found within the vaccine began to increase.
+Following FDA approval of the first pneumococcal conjugate vaccine, Prevnar (PCV7), researchers discovered that while the vaccine was effective in reducing the risk of infection caused by the seven strains found within the vaccine, strains not found within the vaccine began to emerge and increase in prevalence.
 Most notably, strain 19A, a highly virulent strain resistant to all antibiotics FDA approved for use in children for the treatment of acute otitis media, emerged.

 In addition to pneumococcal strain replacement, the introduction of PCV7 resulted in a significant increase in pneumococcal empyema, a complication of pneumococcal pneumonia resulting in an accumulation of pus between the lungs and the inner aspect of the chest wall.
 The most common strains causing empyema were found to be pneumococcal strains 1, 3 and 19A, three strains not covered in the PCV7 vaccine.